 – Encouraging English

-– Minimizing Native Language
+– Minimizing the use of Native Language

 –Teaches about goals/working toward something long-term